jabbrwcky/upspin/README.md

 The default entrypoint defines the passes the arguments `-config`, `-serverconfig` and `-letscache` to use the defined volumes.

-Any additional argumentscan simply be passed as CMD/arguments on container creation.
+Any additional arguments can simply be passed as CMD/arguments on container creation.

 ## Standalone operation